cyberbotics/webots/docs/guide/web-simulation.md

 #VRML_SIM R2022a utf8
 ```

-the simulation server will create a `Dockerfile` starting with:
+The simulation server will create a `Dockerfile` starting with:
 ```
 FROM docker image cyberbotics/webots:R2022a-ubuntu20.04
 ```